 Here’s an overview of what happens when someone dies (at least in terms of their estate; for bigger questions, you’re on your own):

-Their legal representative, the executor, files a deceased tax return to the CRA.
+Their legal representative(s), the executor, arranges to file a deceased tax return to the CRA.
 The due date of this return depends on the date the person died.
 Any taxes owing from this tax return are taken from the estate before it can be settled (dispersed).

 Once the executor has settled the estate, they must ask the CRA for a clearance certificate.
 This confirms that all income taxes have been paid or that the CRA has accepted security for the payment.
 As a legal representative, it is important to get this clearance certificate before distributing any property.